Nikon D2H vs Panasonic LX15

 Studio photographers will appreciate that the Nikon D2H (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D2H has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D2H has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D2H was succeeded by the Nikon D2Hs.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the D2H and LX15 can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D2H and the Panasonic LX15?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.